2014 - 2020

 Edition of 5, 1 AP

-Slave Cabins is part of the Oppressive Architecture project that explores and documents the relationship between architecture and oppression during American slavery.
-Oppressive architectural structures are being photographed in a cross-section of places.
+Slave Dwellings is part of the Oppressive Architecture project that explores and documents the relationship between architecture and oppression during American slavery.
 The project examines the inhumane ways that slaves were forced to live and labor on southern plantations as represented by their architecture.
 Architectural forms aided Southern plantations with commodity production, human reproduction, and social repression.